If you’re concerned about the care your pet is receiving, you are definitely going to want to read this article on how to find a great vet.

 This post will be divided into two parts.
 In part one I will list various criteria to help you determine/narrow down what type of vet and veterinary practice you’d like.
 Part two will focus on how to find it, so by the end you will have all the information you need to find a great vet.

 Does size matter?

 Veterinary practices come in all shapes and sizes.
-From one vet in a small room (like in the local village where we are in Spain) to animal hospitals open 24/7 with the most technologically advanced equipment known to man, and everything in between.
+From one vet in a small room (like in the local village where we are in Spain as you will see in the picture to the right), to animal hospitals open 24/7 with the most technologically advanced equipment known to man, and everything in between.

 You can find the most incredible vet in a small private practice, and be made to feel like the worst pet parent ever at a state of the art hospital (both scenarios I’ve experienced by the way!!).

 Think about what kind of tests can be performed at the office, and which, if any, would have to be performed elsewhere.
-That will impact how long it takes to get results.
+That will impact how long it takes to get results, not to mention convenience or inconvenience for you.
 Also think about the cost of basic tests like blood and urine at the various facilities.
 Are you paying for the expensive medical equipment in every bill?

 Will an independently owned veterinary practice have more flexibility to meet your needs, over a practice that is part of a chain with policies and procedures to follow?